hoffmangroup/segway/doc/segway.rst

 sometimes text, depending on the clustering system used).

-The ``likelihood.*.tab`` files each track the progression of likelihood during a single iteration of EM training.
+The ``likelihood.*.tab`` files each track the progression of likelihood during a single instance of EM training.
 The file has a single column, one for each round of training, which contains the log likelihood.
 Higher values are better.